 Since I have no sailing experience and the boat was located about an hour drive west of Seattle, I had the owner and his friend Wolfgang sail it over to Shilshole marina.

-Prior to meeting them, my intelligent boyfriend suggested I get a few homey items to bring aboard after the owner left (i.e. an expensive candle, sunflowers and of course, champagne).
+Prior to meeting them, I picked up a few homey items to bring aboard after the owner left (i.e. an expensive candle, sunflowers, courtesy of boyfriend, and of course, champagne).